ycpcs/cs201-summer2014/index.md

 ## News

+* **Jun 10** - Assignments 5-7 have been posted on the [Assignments](assign/index.html) page.
+All of the assignments for the semester have now been posted.
 * **Jun 5** - A first practice exam has been posted on the [Practice Exams](practice/index.html) page.
 * **Jun 5** - All of the labs have been posted on the [Labs](labs/index.html) page.
 * **Jun 4** - [Assignment 4](assign/assign04.html) has been posted, with milestones due July 1st and July 15th.